Curated by Kendal Henry

 What if we measured time not in months, days, and hours, but in flowers?
 Flower Atlas, by Japanese and American artist Miya Ando, imagines such a world, representing 2023 in the form of 365 signature flowers in bloom each day somewhere on Earth.

-The exhibition, commissioned by Arts Brookfield, greets viewers as a cascade of 72 cloth banners suspended across the majestic glass atrium, the Winter Garden at Brookfield Place.
+The exhibition, commissioned by Arts Brookfield, greets viewers as a cascade of 72 chiffon banners suspended across the majestic glass atrium, the Winter Garden at Brookfield Place.
 Each banner corresponds to one of 72 phenological seasons as defined by the Japanese Kõ calendar – a traditional, observation-based calendar adapted from the 24-season Chinese lunisolar calendar.
 Detailing subtle changes in the natural world, the Kõ calendar demarcates time as a series of natural events such as, “Fish Emerge from the Ice” (Feb.
 14-18) and “Plums Turn Yellow” (June 16-20) are two examples, to render an alternative almanac of the living world with organic precision.
+You can learn more about Miya’s 2023 calendar here.

-Flower Atlas further distills these seasons into 365 flowers in bloom each day of the year, somewhere on the surface of Earth.
-Soaring above visitors, the 72 banners create a moveable feast of tactile, temporal imagery, luring guests to pinpoint dates by flower and season, in the process attuning them to the impermanence and interconnectedness of all living systems.
+Soaring above visitors, the 72 banners create a moveable feast of tactile, temporal imagery.
+The installation allows guests to pinpoint dates by flower and season, in the process attuning them to the impermanence and interconnectedness of all living systems.

 Ando’s work presents physical articulations of her contemplation of the cycles of nature and the passage of time, in which concept, image, and materials fuse to create totemic objects.
 Taking as their subject the fleeting phenomena of seasons, day, night, clouds, and tides, her sculptural work is rendered in ink, pigment, micronized silver, gold, mica, oil, or resin, effectively harnessing materials of permanence to express notions of transience.